NYU-DSGA1012-S24/hw2/README.md

 ### Rubric for Code Problems

-Code questions for Problems 1 and 2 will be graded using a series of [Python unit tests](https://realpython.com/python-testing/).
+Code questions will be graded using a series of [Python unit tests](https://realpython.com/python-testing/).
 Each function you implement will be tested on a number of randomly generated inputs, which will match the specifications described in the function docstrings. **You will be able to see the results of the unit tests on [Gradescope](https://www.gradescope.com) as soon as the unit tests are released.** Therefore, you are encouraged to debug and resubmit your code if one or more unit tests fail.